sekyondaMeta/testsRepo/README.md

 # Test Repo

-This is a repo I plan to use to test random things specifically things with GitHub actions.
+This is a repo I plan to use to test random things specifically things with GitHub actions and others.

 So don't get too excited by what you see here.
 It really is not that exciting.